DanishDhanjal15/MORSE-CODE/README.md

 # 🔐 MORSE CYBER TOOLKIT

 ## 👤 Created By
-HasnainDarkNet
+DanishDhanjal15

 ---

 ## 📌 Description

-Morse Cyber Toolkit ek simple cybersecurity learning tool hai jo beginners ko encoding aur decoding concepts samajhne me help karta hai.
-Is tool ka main focus Morse Code, Base64 encoding, aur basic file analysis par hai.
+Morse Cyber Toolkit is a simple cybersecurity learning tool that helps beginners understand encoding and decoding concepts.
+The main focus of this tool is on Morse Code, Base64 encoding, and basic file analysis.

 ---

 ## ⚙️ Features

-- Morse Code Encode karna
+* Encode Morse Code
-- Morse Code Decode karna
+* Decode Morse Code
-- Base64 Encode karna
-- Base64 Decode karna
-- File content extract karna
+* Encode Base64
+* Decode Base64
+* Extract file content

 ---

 ## 🧠 Purpose

-Is tool ka use cybersecurity learning, CTF practice, aur data encoding/decoding concepts samajhne ke liye kiya jata hai.
-Ye real hacking tool nahi hai, balke educational toolkit hai.
+This tool is used for cybersecurity learning, CTF (Capture The Flag) practice, and understanding data encoding/decoding concepts.
+It is not a real hacking tool; rather, it is an educational toolkit.

 ---

 ## 🔐 Cybersecurity Use

-- Hidden messages ko samajhna
-- Encoded data ko decode karna
-- Forensics basics learning
+Understand hidden messages
+Decode encoded data
+Learn the basics of digital forensics
-- CTF challenges solve karna
+Solve CTF (Capture The Flag) challenges

----

-## ⚠️ Warning

-Ye tool sirf educational purpose ke liye hai.
-Iska misuse illegal ho sakta hai.
-Ethical cybersecurity practice ko follow karein.

----

 ## 🚀 Note

-Cybersecurity me understanding tools se zyada important hoti hai.
-Ye toolkit aapko basics samajhne me help karta hai.
+**Translation:**

+*In cybersecurity, understanding is more important than tools.
+This toolkit helps you understand the fundamentals.*